 “Until the 19th century, people with mental illness were cared for by family members, who quietly attended to their needs in rural areas.
 But with the dawn of the Industrial Age, and its accompanying growth of crowded cities, many people feared people with mental illness were a threat to public safety.
 That perceived threat provided the impetus for the creation of asylums to confine psychiatric patients.
 Consequently, by the second half of the century, many states had opened public psychiatric asylums.
 These sanctuaries ultimately became the hospitals for the poor, since the better-off patients could take refuge in the private philanthropic asylums, such as McLean Hospital in Massachusetts, which required patients to pay their own way.”

-This led to the establishment of a number of state hospitals and mental health institutions in Massachusetts during the Industrial Revolution, starting with Mclean Hospital in Boston in 1811.
+This led to the establishment of a number of state hospitals and mental health institutions in Massachusetts, including the first mental health institution, Mclean Hospital, which was built in Boston in 1811, as well as one of the most notorious state hospitals, the Danvers State Hospital, in 1875.

 The industrial revolution also sparked the transportation revolution during which the construction of roads, bridges, railroads and canals helped people move around more freely, increased trade, and forever altered the physical landscape of Massachusetts.